Grants

 Additional Grants

-A state grant for Pennsylvania residents with financial need enrolled at least half-time with no more than 50 percent of their enrollment per semester being online/remote.
+A state grant for Pennsylvania residents with financial need.
 The grant amount varies up to $300 per semester for Pennsylvania residents attending Ohio schools.
-Students must complete a FAFSA and apply for the grant through PHEAA directly.
+Students must complete a FAFSA and apply for the grant through the PA State Grant Program page.

 Vermont Grant